 We then cut to Zack’s point-of-view.
 Oh, for goodness’ sake Zack, just die already!
 He seems to see Angeal coming to collect him, and he reaches up to take his hand.
 And then, like this was some sort of Return of the King shit in miniature, Zack continues to have different final lines.
 All in all, the scene is effective, but I won’t deny its problems.
 The first final line is: “Those wings, I want them too.”
+Which, for the record, I think is the best of these Return of the King final lines.
 Then it’s: “It feels good.”
 Then it’s: “If you see Aerith, say hi for me.”
 Last of all, before you pull your hair out, the true final line of the game is: “Hey, would you say I became a hero?”
 Despite the numerous stop-and-starts, it’s a touching, bittersweet finale that openly asks the player to question Zack’s role in the world of FFVII before the final fade to black.

-My answer to Zack’s question, as it happens, is “no.”
+My answer to Zack’s final question, as it happens, is “no.”